Yuvraj Singh: International breakthrough

-Yuvraj was selected in the Indian squad for the 2000 ICC KnockOut Trophy on the back of his impressive performances for the Under-19 team.
+Singh was selected in the Indian squad for the 2000 ICC KnockOut Trophy on the back of his impressive performances for the Under-19 team.
 He made his international debut against Kenya in the pre-quarterfinal.
 He bowled four overs conceding 16 runs but did not get to bat.
-In the quarterfinal match against Australia, Yuvraj won the man of the match for his innings of 84 out of 80 balls, against a pace attack consisting of Glenn McGrath, Brett Lee and Jason Gillespie, that helped India win by 20 runs.
+In the quarterfinal match against Australia, Singh won the man of the match for his innings of 84 out of 80 balls, against a pace attack consisting of Glenn McGrath, Brett Lee and Jason Gillespie, that helped India win by 20 runs.
 In the semifinal against South Africa, he scored 41 and picked 1/15.
-He scored only 18 against New Zealand in the final which India lost.
+He scored only 18 against New Zealand in the final, which India lost.
 The tournament was followed by a tri-series involving India, Sri Lanka and Zimbabwe.
-Yuvraj scored just 55 runs in five innings at an average of 11.
-Yuvraj averaged 15.50 in the ODI series against the touring Zimbabwe side in December 2000 after which he was dropped from the team.
+Singh scored just 55 runs in five innings at an average of 11.
+Singh averaged 15.50 in the ODI series against the touring Zimbabwe side in December 2000 after which he was dropped from the team.

-Yuvraj made his comeback during the 2001 Coca-Cola Cup in Sri Lanka.
+Singh made his comeback during the 2001 Coca-Cola Cup in Sri Lanka.
 He scored a crucial 98* against Sri Lanka in the fifth match of an otherwise disappointing series with the bat.
 However, he proved to be useful with the ball as he took 8 wickets at an average of 27.
-In the Standard Bank triangular series involving hosts South Africa, India and Kenya, Yuvraj managed to score only 69 runs from 6 innings, including a duck in the final against South Africa.
-Following this, Dinesh Mongia and Hemang Badani were chosen over Yuvraj in the squad for the home series against England in January 2002.
+In the Standard Bank triangular series involving hosts South Africa, India and Kenya, Singh managed to score only 69 runs from 6 innings, including a duck in the final against South Africa.
+Following this, Dinesh Mongia and Hemang Badani were chosen over Singh in the squad for the home series against England in January 2002.

-Yuvraj returned to domestic cricket in early 2002.
-After a disappointing run in the Ranji knockouts, Yuvraj struck 209 for North Zone against South Zone in a Duleep Trophy match in March 2002.
+He returned to domestic cricket in early 2002.
+After a disappointing run in the Ranji knockouts, Singh struck 209 for North Zone against South Zone in a Duleep Trophy match in March 2002.
 He was immediately drafted into the national squad for the final two ODIs against Zimbabwe with India trailing the series 1–2.
-Yuvraj made an impact in his return match at Hyderabad, scoring an unbeaten 80 off just 60 balls, taking India to a five-wicket win and levelling the series.
+Singh made an impact in his return match at Hyderabad, scoring an unbeaten 80 off just 60 balls, taking India to a five-wicket win and levelling the series.
 He won the Man of the Match award for his efforts.
-In the final ODI at Guwahati, Yuvraj made 75 runs from 52 balls, sharing a 157-run fifth-wicket partnership with Mongia who scored his career-best unbeaten 159, to help India post a total of 333 in their 50 overs.
+In the final ODI at Guwahati, Singh made 75 runs from 52 balls, sharing a 157-run fifth-wicket partnership with Mongia who scored his career-best unbeaten 159, to help India post a total of 333 in their 50 overs.
 India went on to win the game by 101 runs and the series 3–2.